 Concentration on first-year academic success to give students a strong foundation for tertiary study continued to be a focus as the first term progressed.
 Peer Assisted Learning Sessions (PALS) got off to a big start in 2023, as the teaching and student community became familiar with the programme and its benefits.
 Offerings have been widened to support almost all major courses across most faculties.
-In week University of Canterbury Private Bag 4800, Christchurch 8140, New Zealand. www.canterbury.ac.nz one alone, 293 students took advantage of PALS in one of its 12 programme offerings.
+In week one alone, 293 students took advantage of PALS in one of its 12 programme offerings.
 PALS leaders report a significant upswing in interest in the programme and attendance is tracking well.